 Graffiti has roots dating back to ancient civilizations, with examples found on Roman walls and Greek ruins.
 Modern graffiti, however, emerged in the late 1960s in urban areas like Philadelphia and New York City.

 At first, graffiti revolved around “tagging,” where you’d see artists quickly write or sign their name.
+A graffiti tag is your artist’s signature and an essential part of every street artist’s identity.
 This evolved into more elaborate letterforms, known as “pieces,” often painted on subway trains and city walls.

 During the 1980s, graffiti started gaining recognition as an art movement, appearing in galleries and influencing street culture worldwide.
 Today, it encompasses a wide range of media and styles, from quick tags to large-scale, mural-like illustrations and even digital art.